angelr1076/CS50/pset5/speller/README.md

 # Speller

+All todos in speller.c need to be completed.
+The rest is done for you.

 Be sure to read this specification in its entirety before starting so you know what to do and how to do it!

 Implement a program that spell-checks a file, a la the below, using a hash table.